Reviewing Allegion (NYSE:ALLE) & Vivint Smart Home (NYSE:VVNT)

-Allegion (NYSE:ALLE – Get Rating) and Vivint Smart Home (NYSE:VVNT – Get Rating) are both industrial products companies, but which is the better stock?
-We will compare the two businesses based on the strength of their profitability, risk, earnings, dividends, analyst recommendations, institutional ownership and valuation.
+Allegion (NYSE:ALLE – Get Rating) and Vivint Smart Home (NYSE:VVNT – Get Rating) are both industrial products companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their analyst recommendations, institutional ownership, profitability, valuation, dividends, earnings and risk.

+Allegion has a beta of 1.13, meaning that its share price is 13% more volatile than the S&P 500.
+Comparatively, Vivint Smart Home has a beta of 0.73, meaning that its share price is 27% less volatile than the S&P 500.

-This is a breakdown of recent ratings and target prices for Allegion and Vivint Smart Home, as provided by MarketBeat.com.
+This is a summary of recent ratings and price targets for Allegion and Vivint Smart Home, as reported by MarketBeat.

 |Sell Ratings